Post 5a-discontinuity function content-Part 2 of Practice problem-7-38- Discontinuity Functions

 In part b), w(x) must be integrated twice to determine the V(x) and M(x).

-In part c), it is necessary to use V(x) and M(x) to plot shear force and bending moment diagrams.
+In part c), V(x) and M(x) must be used to plot shear force and bending moment diagrams.

-Use an Excel sheet find the values of reactions.
+Use an Excel sheet to find the values of reactions.

 This is the Excel sheet I have used: the sum of an Ay +Ey=8600 Lbs, which is 3000 lb+ 800 * 7=8600 lbs.